-“Just imagine, in times before newspapers, television, internet or any kind of expanded communication systems, other ways had to be evolved to allow people to know what’s going on in the world.
+“Just imagine, in times before newspapers, television, internet or any kind of expanded communication systems, other ways had to be evolved to allow people to know what was going on in the world.
 When you tune in to the way they did this, it was in the form of poem, plays and songs.
-Inside these forms was all the information you may need.”
+Inside these forms is all the information you may need.”

 Metaphor: the use of a word or expression ‘which in literal usage denotes one kind of thing or action [but] is applied to a distinctly different kind of thing or action, without asserting a comparison’.

 Metaphor is not just a function of language…of mere words…human thought processes are largely metaphorical…the human conceptual system is metaphorically saturated and defined.

 The term metaphor originally comes from Greek metaphora (meta, meaning ‘over’, and herein, ‘to carry’).

 This transfer (or carry) of meaning is within all cultures and languages, and has a long history of use as evidenced in the teaching of Aristotle and Plato.

 Metaphor has been central to the study of rhetoric and philosophy from Aristotle to the present day.
 Moreover, since at least the 1970s, the study of metaphor has continued to grow and a serious subject of scrutiny within linguistics, sociolinguistics, sociology, psychology, and education.
 According to Alderney (1975) “metaphors are necessary and not just nice”, and he explains that there are various ways in which metaphor can facilitate learning.
 Metaphor can impress a concept or idea through the powerful image or vividness of the expression.